Before we begin. A disclaimer.

 I was scrolling through Reddit and saw a post with a list of startups that recently raised money.
 The post was doing well, and people were interested.
 It seemed strange to me, so I started googling around.

 I found out that recently funded startups are like the hot chicks in school that everyone wants to date.
-These startups are scaling quickly and since they have a truckload of money, they will hapilly spend it to solve those scaling problems.
+These startups are scaling quickly and since they have a truckload of money, they will happily spend it to solve those scaling problems.

 I had seen this first hand from my day job, so I got the gist of it immediately.
 It made total sense and I liked it.